JaneZorina/GeekBrains1/instruction.md

  ## How to add a branch into GIT file

- In order to create a new branch, you have to input next command **git branch ...** (new branch name)
+ **git branch ...** (new branch name)

- to check a new branch ( a list of branches), you have to input **git branch**
+ to check a new branch
+**git branch**

-A current branch will be marked with * and color
+A current branch will be marked with *

  ## How to add an image